migration

 In-flight appeals do not migrate.
 Document each open appeal with the payer reference number, submission date, appeal level, the CARC and RARC codes from the original denial, supporting documentation, and next-action date.
 Payer deadlines do not pause for a migration.

-Documents at or beyond CollaborateMD's storage tier cap risk deletion when the account closes.
+Documents at or beyond CollaborateMD's storage cap risk deletion when the account closes.
 Download everything needed for open appeals and audit compliance before giving notice.

 What absolutely must move